benediktschoeffmann/eurorack_bernoulli_gate/README.md

 This was obviously inspired by Mutable Instruments Banches.

 If you use a different microcontroller, adjust ports and RESOLUTION constant, RESOLUTION should match max. bandwidth of the ADC.

-I will try to create a proper schematic as well, also you seed the ports for the leds etc. i think it is fairly self explaining.
-I built 2 led-drivers out 2N3904, 3mm Led and a 4.7k Resistor.
+I tried to make a reasonably understandable schematic, this is as far as i got :)

 Do with this code what you want.